 Chronic cerebrospinal venous insufficiency (CCSVI)

-We are pleased to offer patients with multiple sclerosis or conditions with similar neurological symptoms, non-invasive ultrasound assessment of their jugular and vertebral veins to diagnose the presence of chronic cerebrospinal venous insufficiency (CCSVI).
-Patients require a referral from their GP or neurologist specifically requesting this ultrasound service.
+We assess patients with multiple sclerosis or conditions with similar neurological symptoms, non-invasive ultrasound assessment of their jugular and vertebral veins to diagnose the presence of chronic cerebrospinal venous insufficiency (CCSVI).

-CCSVI is a syndrome postulated by Dr Paolo Zamboni, a well-known vascular surgeon from Italy, where abnormal flow of blood in veins draining the brain and spinal cord is associated with multiple sclerosis (MS).
-CCSVI refers to cerebrospinal venous blood flow disturbances with chronic suboptimal and insufficient venous drainage from the spine and brain.
-The veins involved include the intracranial veins, jugular veins, veins draining the spinal cord and the azygous vein in the chest.
+CCSVI is a syndrome originally postulated by Dr Paolo Zamboni, a well-known Italian vascular surgeon, where abnormal flow of blood in veins draining the brain and spinal cord is associated with multiple sclerosis (MS).
+CCSVI refers to cerebrospinal venous blood flow disturbances with venous obstructions in the major extracranial veins of the head and neck.
+The veins involved include the intracranial veins, jugular veins, vertebral veins and the azygous vein in the chest.

 Dr Paul Thibault appearing on Catalyst - transcript